atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 ---

 ---
-**Review To Do: Consider moving next steps 7, 8, and 9 to a sepatate section**
+**Review To Do: Consider moving next steps 7, 8, and 9 to a separate section**

 Similar to how onboarding of the initial dev team is a distinct section, the following steps could be moved to a separate section immediately following the current section so that:
 1. length of the current section is reduced.
-2. we seperate setting up of access controls from provisioning users and onboarding teams.
+2. we separate setting up of access controls from provisioning users and onboarding teams.
 These are pretty different operations.
-3. we align with the approach alredy being taken for onboarding dev teams.
+3. we align with the approach already being taken for onboarding dev teams.

 ---